Apple

 The iPhone 13, iPhone 13 mini, iPhone 13 Pro, and iPhone 13 Pro come with fairly recent hardware, but they aren’t immune to performance issues.

-As we push into 2023 we continue to get feedback from people who have adopted these iPhone models.
+We continue to get feedback from people who have adopted Apple’s iPhone 13.
 A lot of the feedback is good, but we’ve also heard about various issues.
 Among them, performance problems like random freezing, lockups, and lag.

 If your iPhone 13, iPhone 13 mini, iPhone 13 Pro, or iPhone 13 Pro Max freezes, lags, or randomly reboots, you don’t need to get in touch with Apple customer service just yet.
 You may be able to fix your issue(s) in a matter of minutes.